Information for Veterinary Practitioners

 The specimens required for submission are:

-(i) 2 - 3 cm length of unfixed cervical spinal cord and/or medulla caudal to the obex, and
+ii) 2-3 cm of cervical spinal cord and/or medulla caudal to the obex, unfixed but chilled (4°C) or frozen (-20°C)

-• Goats - specimens as for sheep.
-The National TSE surveillance program does NOT subsidise differential diagnoses testing in goats.
-Please discuss with your TSE coordinator to see whether support may be available through other significant disease investigation support.
+Please note: The National TSE surveillance program does NOT subsidise differential diagnoses testing in goats.
+Please discuss with your TSE coordinator to see whether additional support may be available through other significant disease investigation programs.

-Veterinarians are advised to contact Animal Biosecurity and Welfare Branch to check that a potential case meets the eligibility criteria and are still required to meet the program's contribution for Tasmania.
+Veterinarians are advised to contact Animal Biosecurity and Welfare Branch to ensure that a potential case meets the eligibility criteria for Tasmania.

 They should also check that their submission has met sample and documentation quality criteria before invoicing the program.